omarzatarain/extortion/README.md

 Second, the data dictionary is generated based on the list generated in the previous step.
 This algorithm classifies words of the “demand” type and words of the “threat” type.
 This analysis is based on a database of words initially entered.

-Third,  the algorithm classifies the phrases entered based on the dictionary created above.
+Third,  the algorithm classifies the phrases entered based on the created dictionary.
 There are four classes: No Extortion, Extortion Type 1, Type 2, and Type3.

 Fourth,  the confusion matrix is obtained, where the algorithm's prediction is compared against a gold standard in gold_standard.xlsx with the real classification of the sentence (extortionate, non-extortionate).